What is the Weather like in Bali?

 Best Time to Visit Bali for Beaches and Relaxation

 Bali makes a beach paradise, from perfectly soft white coastline to grey pebbled beach or beautiful black sand.
-The best months for an amazing Bali beach vacation are between May and September, with August being the driest month on the island.
+(Here are the best beaches in Bali) The best months for an amazing Bali beach vacation are between May and September, with August being the driest month on the island.
 This is also the best time to go snorkeling or diving in the crystal waters around Bali, Nusa Lembongan, and Nusa Penida.

 Best Time to go to Bali for Festivals and Events